nautobot/nautobot/nautobot/docs/user-guides/custom-fields.md

 The slug is used to create the URL endpoint for the custom field and is also used as the key in the underlying custom field data dictionary.
 This is automatically created from the label if not supplied.
 The default value should be sufficient for most deployments.

+!!! tip
+    Because custom field data is included in the database, in the REST API and in GraphQL, we strongly recommend that when defining a custom field, you provide a `slug` that contains underscores rather than dashes (`my_field_slug`, not `my-field-slug`), as some features may not work optimally if dashes are included in the slug.
+Similarly, the provided `name` should also contain only alphanumeric characters and underscores, as it is currently treated in some cases like a slug.

 #### Type

 The type of data that the custom field will store.
 Valid choices are documented in the custom field [model documentation](../models/extras/customfield.md#creating-custom-fields).

 #### Weight

 Weight determines how custom fields are sorted in forms and object detail views.
-Higher-weight fields will be ordered lower on the page.
+Higher-weight fields will be ordered lower on the page; if multiple fields have the same weight, they will be listed alphabetically.

 #### Description